vkayy/vkdb/docs/1_internals.md

 When the memtable fills up, it is flushed to C0 as an SSTable.
 C0 acts as a buffer for the later layers, and when it exceeds its SSTable limit, all the SSTables are merged into C1 at once, with each SSTable spanning a 30-minute window.

 When any other layer exceeds its SSTable limit, its oldest excess SSTables are merged with the next layer's SSTables based on the layer's time window.
-For example, if C1 has too many SSTables:
+For example, if C1 has too many SSTables.

 1. The oldest SSTables from C1 are selected.
 2. Any overlapping SSTables in C2 are identified based on 1-hour time windows.